Home › Dinner › Chicken › Yakisoba Chicken

 • Do not overcook the vegetables.
 No one wants lumpy, soggy veggies!
 You may even want to undercook them a bit for extra crunch.

-• If you can’t find soba, low mein and ramen (fresh or dried) could work, too.
+• Can’t find soba noodles?
+Lo mein and ramen (fresh or dried) work, too.
 You can even use spaghetti, in a pinch.

-• Do not overcook the noodles, or they’ll be too soggy.
-Soba noodles are already pre-steamed, so you’ll just need to cook them in water very briefly to soften them.
+• Do not overcook the noodles.
+Soba noodles are already pre-steamed, so you’ll just need to cook them in hot water very briefly to soften them.
 Just a minute, maybe even less, will do.
+Otherwise, they become too soggy.

-• If you have time to spare, velvet the chicken breast.
-It’s a proven Chinese method that ensures smooth, tender, and moist meat.
-Just marinate the chicken for no more than 30 minutes in a mixture of:
+• If you have extra time, velvet the chicken breast.
+It’s a proven Chinese method that produces extra tender chicken.
+You’ll marinate the chicken for no more than 30 minutes in a mixture of:

 • 1 tablespoon cornstarch